5 Surprising Ultraviolet Uses for the Hospitality Industry

 You might expect that switching to ultraviolet technology to disinfect your establishment might cost more than what you’re currently doing.
 However, the opposite may very well be true.

 Companies in the hospitality industry spend a lot of money buying sanitary wipes and other sanitation products.
 Research studies, as well as real life programs with hotels such as Best Western and MGM Grand have shown that incorporating additional disinfection protocols and/or wellness features into your rooms can drive increased guest satisfaction, occupancy rates, and/or higher premiums.

 Instead of worrying that your cleaning staff might have missed harmful bacteria, consider using ultraviolet technology to disinfect guest and employee areas of your business.

-To learn more about how Violet Defense’s S.A.G.E.
-UV line can clean guest rooms– and keep your hospitality business free of germs– please click here.
+Learn more about how Violet Defense’s S.A.G.E.
+UV line can clean guest rooms– and keep your hospitality business free of germs.